Continued Pain and Symptoms Post-Excision

 The post op report, or clarifying with your doctor, can help confirm the type of surgery you had.
 Some surgeons do ablation instead of excision, or a combination of ablation and excision.
 For example, the surgeon excises your endometrioma, but ablates your superficial peritoneal lesions.

 With ablation surgery, many patients find their pain returns within just months after surgery.
 This is because with ablation, endometriosis isn’t removed at the root and is left behind (so your symptoms continue).
-This is called persistence.
-Recurrence is when endometriosis is removed but comes back; persistence is when it wasn’t removed in the first place.
-Ablation can also cause more damage by leaving behind carbon and thermal damage, which can stimulate a foreign body giant cell reaction which can be its own cause of pain.

 Did I have a complete excision or was endometriosis left behind?